Accessibility Checklist for Gravity Forms

 This checklist is an aid to help you make your form as accessible as possible, but it does not guarantee accessibility.

-There are several external factors that can affect accessibility, and some areas of accessibility research differ in their views of exactly what is needed, but this article will help you lock down some of the most common settings and options that can affect accessibility.
+There are several external factors that can affect accessibility, and some areas of accessibility research differ in their views of exactly what is needed.
+But this article will help you lock down some of the most common settings and options that can affect accessibility.
 If you have strict compliance requirements, we recommend you bolster the knowledge provided in our documentation with the expertise of an accessibility consultant or advisor.
 That’s what we did!

 Additionally, note that form elements from plugins are not included in this checklist, such as those added by the Gravity Forms payment add-ons.

-This checklist was written for Gravity Forms 2.5, and we will look to periodically update it when there are accessibility improvements or changes in the forms.
+This checklist was written for Gravity Forms 2.9, and we will look to periodically update it when there are accessibility improvements or changes in the forms.

 Your WordPress Theme